couchbase/kv_engine/docs/BinaryProtocol.md

         +---------------+
         Total 7 bytes

+### 0x85 Create Bucket

+The `create bucket` command is used to create a new bucket in the system.
+The connection must hold the "Node Supervisor" privilege to run this command.

+Request:

+* MUST NOT have extra
+* MUST have key
+* MUST have value

+The key contains the name of the bucket to create, and the value contains the properties for the bucket to create in the format:

+    "module\0configuration"

+(Note that `\0configuration` may be omitted if no configuration is needed).

+Module may be one of the following:
+   * nobucket.so
+   * default_engine.so
+   * ep.so
+   * ewouldblock_engine.so

+The status of the operation will be returned in the status code of the response message.

+### 0x86 Delete Bucket

+The `delete bucket` command is used to delete a given bucket.
+The connection must hold the "Node Supervisor privilege"

+Request:

+* MUST NOT have extra
+* MUST have key
+* MAY have value

+The key holds the name of the bucket to delete, and the value _MAY_ contain a JSON payload with the following fields:

+    force - Boolean value indicating if we should bypass graceful shutdown type  - String value indicating the bucket type to delete (fail if the bucket exists but is of a different type).

+`type` may be one of:
+    * Memcached
+    * Couchbase
+    * ClusterConfigOnly
+    * EWouldBlock
+    * No Bucket

+`Delete bucket` will wait for all ongoing commands to complete and all associated clients to disconnect from the bucket before the bucket will be shut down.

+The status of the operation will be returned in the status code of the response message.

 ### 0x87 List Buckets

 The `list buckets` command is used to list all of the buckets available